pnochisaki/young-inglewood/_content/pages/membership.md

       substitute in your shipment.
 You have the flexibility to decide and customize your wine selections for each shipment.
     question: How do I customize my membership?
-  - answer: 'Yes, by appointment only, <a href="https://www.exploretock.com/younginglewood">Young Inglewood tastings</a> provide a welcome moment of tranquility in a busy world.
+  - answer: 'Yes, by appointment only, <a target="_blank" href="https://www.exploretock.com/younginglewood">Young Inglewood tastings</a> provide a welcome moment of tranquility in a busy world.
       Amongst olive trees and 200 year old oaks, enjoy a short leisurely guided